CoolSpring8/fillo/README.md

 ```bash
 pnpm dev
 ```
-This launches the WXT runner and opens an isolated Chrome profile with Apply Pilot loaded.
+This launches the WXT runner and opens an isolated Chrome profile with Fillo loaded.

 ### Build artifacts
 ```bash